Tochigi Prefecture: History

 Before the Meiji Restoration, Tochigi was known as Shimotsuke Province.

 In the early 15th century, the Ashikaga Gakkō, Japan's oldest school of higher education, was re-established in the prefecture, holding over 3,000 students by the 16th century.
 Saint Francis Xavier introduced Ashikaga to the world as the best university in Japan.

 In the early 17th century, Japan was unified under the shōgun Tokugawa Ieyasu.
-After his death, Tōshō-gū shrine was built in Nikkō on what the shōguns thought of as holy ground to protect and worship Ieyasu.
-The establishment of the Nikkō Tōshō-gū in 1617 brought Nikkō to national attention.
-The Tokugawa shogunate developed the Nikkō Kaidō (日光街道, part of the major road connecting Nikkō with Edo) and acquired lavish processions to worship Ieyasu, the founder of the Tokugawa line of shōguns.
+After his death, the Nikko Tōshō-gū shrine was built in Nikkō in 1617 on what the shōguns thought of as holy ground to protect and worship Ieyasu.
+Its establishment brought Nikkō to national attention.
+Ieyasu's successors as Tokugawa shogun developed the Nikkō Kaidō (日光街道, part of the major road connecting Nikkō with Edo) and acquired lavish processions to worship Ieyasu.

 In the late 19th century, the Tokugawa shogunate fell and the new government established the prefectures.
 The prefectural capital was established in the city of Tochigi after the unification of Utsunomiya Prefecture and Tochigi Prefecture in 1873.
 By 1884, however, the capital was transferred to Utsunomiya.

 In March 2011, following the Fukushima Daiichi nuclear disaster, levels of radioactivity in Utsunomiya were 33 times higher than normal.